Contamination (film)

 Contamination (a.k.a.
-Alien Contamination, Toxic Spawn or Larvae) is a 1980 science fiction-horror film directed by Luigi Cozzi and starring Ian McCulloch.
+Alien Contamination, Toxic Spawn or Larvae) is a 1980 science fiction-horror film directed by Luigi Cozzi, produced by Claudio Mancini and Karl Spiehs, and starring Ian McCulloch, Louise Marleau, and Marino Masé.
 The film is about an alien cyclops creature that uses human agents to place eggs all over Earth.
 The eggs release a gelatinous goo that causes people to explode when they come into physical contact with the substance.
 The tagline on the Italian one-sheet ("...e ora tocca a voi!") translates as "...and now it's your turn!".

+The film received mixed-to-negative reviews from critics, however, the film score by Goblin was praised.

 Plot

-A large ship drifts into New York Harbor, seemingly abandoned.
-The ship is discovered to be carrying large containers of coffee, hidden inside of which are a series of football-sized green eggs.
-The crew sent in to explore the ghost ship find the mutilated remains of the former crew gathered in one place, and they soon discover the reason why: when disturbed, the green eggs explode, spraying a viscous liquid over everything.
-The liquid is toxic to living creatures, and causes the body to immediately explode.
+A large, seemingly abandoned ship drifts into New York Harbor.
+The ship is discovered to be carrying large containers of coffee, hidden inside there are a series of football-sized green eggs.
+The crew sent in to explore the ghost ship finds the mutilated remains of the crew gathered in one place, and they soon discover the reason why: when disturbed, the green eggs explode, spraying a viscous liquid over everything.
+The liquid is toxic to living creatures and causes the body to explode immediately.

-The military's answer to this phenomenon is Colonel Stella Holmes (Marleau).
-She establishes a link between the green eggs and a recent mission to Mars that ended badly for the two astronauts who descended to the planet.
-One of them disappeared, and the other, Commander Hubbard (McCulloch), had a breakdown and subsequently became an alcoholic.
-When pressed, Hubbard agrees to help Holmes in her investigation of the insidious plot to bring the deadly eggs to Manhattan, and it takes them, along with sarcastic New York cop Tony Aris (Masé), to a Colombian coffee plantation.
-All is not as it seems; Hubbard's former astronaut colleague is apparently alive and well and living under the influence of a monstrous alien cyclops, which is using mind control to further its plot to flood the world with the green eggs and wipe out human life on Earth.
-Aris falls under the alien's mental influence and is devoured, but Hubbard saves Stella and kills the cyclops by shooting out its eye.
+The military's answer to this phenomenon is Colonel Stella Holmes.
+She establishes a link between the green eggs and a recent mission to Mars that ended badly for the two astronauts who descended.
+One of them disappeared, and the other, Commander Hubbard, had a breakdown and subsequently became an alcoholic.
+When pressed, Hubbard agrees to help Holmes investigate the insidious plot to bring the deadly eggs to Manhattan, and it takes them, along with sarcastic New York cop Tony Aris, to a Colombian coffee plantation.
+All is not as it seems; Hubbard's former astronaut colleague is alive and well and living under the influence of a monstrous alien Cyclops, which is using mind control to further its plot to flood the world with green eggs and wipe out human life on Earth.
+Aris falls under the alien's mental influence and is devoured, but Hubbard saves Stella and kills the Cyclops by shooting out its eye.
 Hamilton, only a puppet of the evil alien mind, dies without the alien's power to sustain him.
 Government agents proceed to confiscate the remaining alien pods.
 However, a surviving, previously unseen pod explodes on a busy street corner.